-Melissa “Missy” Turk Firmage is an associate in the Estate & Trust Administration & Litigation and Estate Planning & Asset Protection practice groups.
+Melissa “Missy” Turk Firmage is a principal in the Estate & Trust Administration & Litigation and Estate Planning & Asset Protection practice groups.
 She focuses her practice on contested and routine guardianship matters, estate and trust litigation and administration, breach of fiduciary duty claims and fiduciary defense, elder law, and trust and estate-related appellate work.

 Missy utilizes an intentional and empathetic approach to her practice as she leads clients through often emotionally charged legal matters.
 She focuses on eliminating legalese and providing clear guidance to ensure her clients understand each step of the process and their options.
 Conveying attentiveness, dedication and depth of experience, Missy’s clients often indicate that she has a unique ability to make them feel seen and heard.